 As soon as one disentangles “harm” from “evil” the dilemma falls apart…

 Evil is a different concept altogether since it implies that the observers position makes no difference.
-Evil is used for situations where it is assumed that there is consensus that an act is harmful regardless of the context (this is a falsifiable statement and many things considered evil are actually seen as valuable parts of a behavioral repertoire from the vantage point of evolutionary biology).
-Evil is also used when harmful events occur without apparent intentionality (lightning strike kills a person).
+Evil is used to describe harmful events where it is assumed that the outcome is in no way justifiable – this is however a falsifiable statement and many things that intuitively are considered evil are understood from the vantage point of evolutionary biology as versatile additions to the behavioural repertoire of our species.

-There is no instance of something considered evil without that thing first being either harmful or expected to cause harm if it were to follow an expected trajectory.
+The difference between harm and evil is more important than one might realise at first.
+There is no instance of something being considered evil without that thing first being either harmful or expected to cause harm if it were to follow an expected trajectory.
 Nothing is either good or bad if you are a rock.
-In reality therefore every discussion of evil is a discussion of the distribution of harm and how the people who have been harmed are to understand the events and subsequently cope with the situation whereas for society it is a discussion of how society can decrease the likelihood of similar future events.
+Therefore, every discussion of evil is in reality a discussion of the distribution of harm and of how the beings who are concered with the harm are to understand the events and subsequently cope with the situation.
+At a broader level, the discussion on a societal or a civilisational level has to do with mitigation, revitalization and the efforts required in order to decrease the likelihood of similar future events.

-Islam simply avoids getting entangled in the vague distinction between harm and evil since Islam rejects the idea of a life entirely free of suffering.
-From the Islamic vantage point it is not equally important to ask why God allows X to exist as it is to ask “How can we continue living a meaningful life despite having been victims of X” and also asking “How can society minimize the number of incidents of X since although harm is unpleasant there is no contradiction between going through a trial and acting to alleviate it’s consequences”.
+Islams solution to “the dilemma of evil” avoids getting entangled in the vague distinction between harm and evil since Islam rejects the idea of a life entirely free of suffering.
+From the Islamic vantage point it is not equally important to ask “Why does God allow X to exist” as it is to ask “How can we aspire to living a meaningful life despite having been the victims of X” and also asking “How can society minimize the number of incidents of X”.

 About the content